 Today most of Peter’s writing focuses on spiritual matters.
 Peter’s Haiku, “Why I Write” was a top-twenty winner for Imagine This!
 An ArtPrize Anthology.
 His personal essay, “The Seven Transformations of Peter DeHaan,” is part of The Transformation Project anthology.
 He also won an award with his piece, “How I Found Jesus.”

 Vocationally, Peter is president of Peter DeHaan Publishing, Inc., which he launched in 2001.
 There he is publisher and editor-in-chief of the print publications Connections Magazine and AnswerStat, e-newsletters TAS Trader and Medical Call Center News, and several informational websites, including Article Weekly.
 He gives back to the writing community with his writer’s blog, Byline, and his book publishing blog.

-Peter lives in Southwest Michigan with his bride of over three decades.
-They have two married children, two grand puppies, and two amazing grandchildren.
-Peter is an avid reader and podcast consumer, with his Kindle and iPod as valued tools.
+Peter DeHaan lives in Southwest Michigan with his bride of over three decades.
+They have two married children and three amazing grandchildren.
+Peter is an avid reader and podcast consumer.
 A movie buff who enjoys nature walks, Peter celebrates both as sensory experiences that feed his inner muse.